Sue Myrick: Tenure

 Myrick was one of the most conservative members of the House.
 She chaired the Republican Study Committee, a group of House conservatives, in the 108th Congress.

-Being a cancer survivor herself, she has been one of the leading advocates to find a cure for breast cancer.
-While in Congress she introduced a bill to provide treatment for women on Medicaid diagnosed with breast cancer - the bill passed and was signed into law - previously women diagnosed under Medicaid had no treatment options.
+As a cancer survivor herself, she has been a vocal advocate to find a cure for breast cancer.
+While in Congress she introduced a bill to provide treatment for women on Medicaid diagnosed with breast cancer.
+The bill passed and was signed into law.
+Women previously diagnosed under Medicaid had no treatment options.

 Myrick was one of the leading Republican opponents of an abortive 2006 sale of operations at six major American ports along the East Coast to Dubai Ports World, a state-owned company from the United Arab Emirates.